 More about Cezanne Gel Eyeliner

 Cezanne is a brand from Japan that offers prettily-packaged cosmetics at affordable prices.
-Among the five eyeliners Cezanne carries, the one we are reviewing today – Cezanne Gel Eyeliner – is a twist-up eyeliner that is said to “produce thick and beautiful color”.
+Among the five types of eyeliners Cezanne carries, the one we are reviewing today – Cezanne Gel Eyeliner – is a twist-up eyeliner that is said to “produce thick and beautiful color”.

 This gel eyeliner is also said to be “soft and smooth” on the skin, and resistant against sweat, tear and rubbing.
 Apparently, you can use this as an eyeshadow by blurring out the line before it dries.